My Husband Is a Disappointing Father: 10 Ways to Handle It

 Just because they are kids doesn’t mean they cannot decide for themselves and they can’t express their emotions.

-They can’t explain their side or even show that they’re hurt because that’s considered as talking back.
+When this happens, the kids can’t explain their side or even show that they’re hurt because that’s considered as talking back.

 4. He’s too distant from his kids

 If some fathers can be overbearing, some fathers lack interaction and could be too distant from their kids.
-He may be a good provider, but he goes home from work but doesn’t pay attention to his kids.
+He may be a good provider, but he goes home from work and doesn’t pay attention to his kids.

 What makes a bad parent is that some fathers think their responsibilities end with providing the child with what they need, like food, clothing, and school expenses.